 Example:

-Base: She writes emails every morning.
+- Base: She writes emails every morning.

-Past simple: She writes emails every morning.
+- Past simple: She wrote emails every morning.

-Future continuous: She will be writing emails every morning.
+- Future continuous: She will be writing emails every morning.

 Read More About: Common Mistakes with Auxiliary and Modal Verbs